rbouckaert/DeveloperManual/README.md

 ## Common causes of low coverage

 * ESS too low
+* improper priors used: all priors should be proper, that is integrate to 1.
+Examples of improper priors are the 1/X and uniform prior with infinite upper and/or lower bounds.
+* priors are outside the range usually used in applying the model, especially the next case:
 * trees cannot be reconstructed reliably (height should not be too small or large).
 * Hastings ratio in operators incorrectly implemented
 * bug in model likelihood